MarvNC/yomitan-dictionaries/readme.md

 ```

 > [!CAUTION]
-> Due to the size of the dictionary, there are issues with being unable to delete the dictionary from Yomitan.
-This may be fixed soon, but in the meantime you may have to delete it by clicking the 'Delete All' button and reimporting.
+> Due to the size of the dictionary, there are currently issues with being unable to delete the dictionary from Yomitan.
+This may be fixed soon, but in the meantime you will have to delete it by clicking the 'Delete All' button.

 > [!IMPORTANT]
 > This dictionary is quite large and may use up to 1GB of storage space after being imported.